 We expect a lot from a lawn these days and the autumn is a great time to get it ready for the winter but also, it aids a lawn to recover from the winter period.

-The first thing to do is remove the thatch (a thin layer of dead grass) which builds up during the summer and the autumn is a good time to rake this out (scarify).
-Use a spring tine rake, it will not only remove the thatch but also rake out some of the moss if present.
+The first thing to do is remove the thatch (a thin layer of dead grass, debris and old moss) which builds up during the summer and can prevent water and fertiliser penetrating the roots of the grass.
+Autumn is a good time to rake this out (scarify) either by hand or by using a scarifier which can be rented.

-Secondly, aerate the lawn.
 During the summer the lawn will suffer from compaction due to hard use, this impedes drainage and may stop air getting to the grass roots.
 Making holes with a garden fork every 20cm or so will help.
-A hollow tine aerator removes cores of soil and opens the lawn up.

 To see a full list of all our handy fact sheets click here